 Ship Building - Aircraft Carrier

 The defense budget proposal for 2015 will keep an 11th aircraft carrier in commission.
 Defense Secretary Chucke Hagel said in a 24 February 2014 briefing: "The spending levels proposed under the president's budget plan would also enable the Navy to maintain 11 carrier strike groups.
 However, we will have to make a final decision on the future of the George Washington aircraft carrier in the 2016 budget submission.
-If sequestration spending levels remain in place in fiscal year 2016, she would need to be retired before her scheduled nuclear refueling and overhaul.
+If sequestration spending levels remained in place in fiscal year 2016, she would need to be retired before her scheduled nuclear refueling and overhaul.
 That would leave the Navy with 10 carrier strike groups.
 But keeping the George Washington in the fleet would cost $6 billion, so we would have no other choice than to retire her should sequestration-level cuts be re-imposed.
 At the president's budget level, we would pay for the overhaul and maintain 11 carriers."

 In early 2014 four top think tanks — AEI, CNAS, CSBA, and CSIS — presented cutting the number of carriers as the “least unacceptable" option to deal with the deep budget cuts known as sequestration.
 None of the four teams in a recent “budget wargame" simulating the next 10 years chose to scrap all the flattops or even most of them.
 None of them even stopped building the new Ford-class carriers.
 Instead they opted to keep the industrial base alive with new production while retiring two, three, or even four of the existing carriers, which would avoid expensive mid-life overhauls like the one the USS George Washington is due to start in 2014.